ThomasRohde/jArchi-CreateDialog/README.md

     let dialog = createDialog(dialogObject, options);

-If no options are given to the function, a standard Eclipse JFace TitleAndDialog dialog will we created.
+If no options are given to the function, a standard Eclipse JFace TitleAndDialog dialog will be created.

 The function returns an dialog object providing the following functionalities: